The Audit & Supervisory Board Activities

 and expressed opinions in a timely manner

-Meetings to exchange opinions with management Kao: Representative Directors (three times).
-Outside Directors (two times), Executive Officers with titles (four times)
+Active exchange of views with Directors of Kao and major Kao Group companies regarding key auditing items Kao: Representative Directors (three times), Outside Directors (two times), Executive Officers with titles (four times)

 Important subsidiaries: Representative Directors (two times)

-• With Representative Directors, exchanged opinions mainly on the implementation status of the K27 Strategic Framework and the progress of structural reforms.
+• With Representative Directors, exchanged opinions mainly on the status of execution of “K27” and awareness of issues related to area strategies

 On-site audits and interviews at worksites, divisions, domestic and overseas subsidiaries and affiliates

-(During on-site audits and interviews, we also confirm critical audit items such as internal control.)
+(Also confirm key auditing items such as internal control.)

-and Compensation Advisory Committee for Directors and Executive Officers
+and the Compensation Advisory Committee for Directors and Executive Officers

 Effectiveness of